Search Results :

 • Navigate to the People tab (admin/people) in the top navigation bar of the Drupal Client site and click on the +Add user button.

-• Fill in the user details and click on the Create new account button.
+• Fill in the user details, then click the Create new account button.

-If the Provision was not successful, please contact us at drupalsupport@xecurify.com.
-Please send the screenshot of the error window, and we will assist you in resolving the issue and guiding you through the setup.
+If the provisioning was not successful, please contact us at drupalsupport@xecurify.com.
+Kindly include a screenshot of the error window, and we will assist you in resolving the issue and guide you through the setup.

 ADFS_sso ×